 If you love this easy almond milk recipe you may want to try it with my 15 Overnight Oats Recipes or my Vegan and Gluten Free Cinnamon Toast Crunch Cereal.

 Table of Contents

-Start by soaking your almonds overnight.
-I typically do this in a medium size bowl with boiled water.
+Proceed by soaking your almonds overnight.
+I typically do this in a medium size bowl with boiled hot water.

-Then drain the water and add the almonds to a blender along with fresh water.
+Then drain the water and add the soaked almonds to a high-powered blender along with fresh cold water.

 At this point, I rinse out my blender, add the milk mixture back in, and add in the add-ins (dates, vanilla, salt, etc).